hansmarco/guacamole/README.md

 - onion
 - sald & pepper

 Put into a bowl and mix a lot.
+A lot.

 An example for **Git** understanding